 - 1. Pull the two spade connections off the safety overheat thermostat. - 2.
-Remove the screws securing the thermostat to the mounting plate on the flow pipe and remove it. - 3.
-Fit the new safety overheat thermostat to the mounting plate with the two screw previously removed. - Connect the two spade connections to the safety overheat thermostat ensuring that they are pushed fully on.
+Prise the clip off the pipe and remove the thermostat. - 3.
+Fit the new thermostat in the new position. - 4.
+Connect the two spade connections to the new thermostat ensuring that they are pushed fully on.